+Reference Video

-Reference Video A single BNC on the standard KONA cable-or two BNC connectors on the K3G-Box (looping)-allow you to synchronize KONA outputs to your house analog reference video signal (or black burst).
+A single BNC on the standard KONA cable-or two BNC connectors on the K3G-Box (looping)-allow you to synchronize KONA outputs to your house analog reference video signal (or black burst).
 If you have a sync generator or central piece of video equipment to use for synchronizing other video equipment in your studio, connect its analog composite output here.
 When KONA outputs video, it locks to this reference signal.
 When connecting a reference video source, the locking signal should be the same format as the Primary format selected in KONA software.
 It is possible in some circumstances to use an alternate format video signal if the basic frame rate is compatible.

-KONA IP Connectors KONA IP provides SFP+ cages for 10GbE connectivity, rather than the DIN connectors found on KONA 3G and KONA 4.
-SFP Cages and Modules Two SFP+ cages are provided to connect two separate 10 Gigabit Ethernet Links.
-Both
+KONA IP Connectors

+KONA IP provides SFP+ cages for 10GbE (or 1GbE) connectivity, rather than the DIN connectors found on KONA 3G and KONA 4.

-SFP Cages and Modules Two SFP+ cages are provided to connect two separate To Gigabit Ethernet Links.
+SFP Cages and Modules

+Two SFP+ cages are provided to connect two separate 10 Gigabit Ethernet Links.
 Both links are bi-directional.
 Inputs and outputs for most uses will be set up over the same link if bandwidth allows it.
-In this first version of KONA IP, SMPTE 2022-6 is supported for input and output.
-Up to four total streams of SD or HD each with 16 audio channels and www.aja.com/en/products/kona-ip#techspecs

-Metadata may be input our output at a time, and can be configured in the AJA Control Panel, which is detailed later in this manual.
-Transport Methods other than SMPTE 2022-6 may become available in the future.
+KONA IP supports SMPTE 2022-6/7 for input and output.
+Up to four total streams of SD or HD each with 16 audio channels and Metadata may be input or output at a time, and can be configured in the AJA Control Panel, which is detailed later in this manual.